canibanoglu/tango_with_django_book/chapters/css_intro.rst

 	.blue {
 	    background-color: blue;
 	    border: 1px solid black;
-	    float: right;
 	    position: relative;
 	}

 This has no effect on the positioning of our ``.blue`` element.
 What it does do however is change the positioning of ``.blue`` from ``static`` to ``relative``.
-This paves the way for us to specify where - from the original position of our element - we now wish the element to be.
+This paves the way for us to specify where - from the original position of our element - we now wish the element to be located at.

 .. code-block:: css

 	.blue {
 	    background-color: blue;
 	    border: 1px solid black;
-	    float: right;
 	    position: relative;
-	    right: 100px;
+	    left: 150px;
 	    top: 80px;
 	}

-By applying the ``right`` and ``top`` properties as shown in the example above, we are wishing the ``.blue`` element to be *pushed* 100 pixels *from the right*.
-In other words, we move the element 100 pixels to the left.
+By applying the ``left`` and ``top`` properties as shown in the example above, we are wanting the ``.blue`` element to be *pushed* 150 pixels *from the left*.
+In other words, we move the element 150 pixels to the right.
+Think about that carefully!
 The ``top`` property indicates that the element should be pushed 80 pixels from the *top* of the element.
 The result our experimentation can be seen below.

 .. raw:: html